PostHog/posthog.com/contents/tutorials/bootstrap-feature-flags-react.md

 ## Set up our server-rendering Express app

-To start, in the client folder, create another folder named `server`.
+To start, create another folder named `server` in the client folder.
 Inside this folder, create an `index.js` file.
 In this file, we:

 1. Set up Babel.
 2. Import the packages for React, Express, and the file system.